 3. Freeze Dried Foods

-Freeze drying is a process where the moisture is removed from food while leaving the nutrient contents intact.
+Freeze drying is when the moisture is removed from food while leaving its nutrients intact.
 The resulting foods are delicious and crisp.
 You can eat them as-is or soak them in water to rehydrate.

-Almost all the “emergency food” you see sold is freeze dried.
-When packaged properly (meaning in an airtight package with oxygen absorbers), freeze dried foods can last for 25+ years.
+Almost all the “emergency food” sold is freeze-dried.
+When packaged properly (in an airtight container with oxygen absorbers), freeze-dried foods can last 25+ years.

 4. Dehydrated Fruits and Veggies